 Most of our programs make use of Swashers, which are a brand of boffer sports equipment shaped like medieval armaments.
 In 1995, Renaissance Adventures set out to create the perfect foam sword for our kids programs.
 The first Swashers were crafted by Renaissance Adventures and we went through many design changes.
-In 2007, Renaissance Adventures joined forces with Cloud Dragon Armory to share with them crafting techniques and expertise.
-Since then, Cloud Dragon has continued to refine our designs and work weekly to build not only our tried and true Swashers but also to create new, incredible custom designs.
+Since then, the RA forgemasters have continued to refine our designs and work weekly to build not only our tried and true Swashers but also to create new, incredible custom designs.

 You may purchase our Swashers through our online store by clicking the button below.
 See information about pickup & delivery options.

-Durability.
-Swashers are made with sturdy materials and last for many years.
+Durability: Paragon Swashers are made with sturdy materials and last for many years.
 Hand crafted to ensure quality worksmanship, Swashers are a kind of sports equipment that can withstand years of continued use.
-Besides normal maintenance needs, most of our Swashers last for over 15 years of regular use.
+Besides normal maintenance needs, most of the Paragon Swashers last for over 15 years of regular use.

-Fun Design.
-There are a ton of different models of Swasher and because they’re hand crafted, they can be customized.
+Fun Design: There are a ton of different models of Paragon Swashers and because they’re hand crafted, they can be customized.
 Swashers come with a cloth casing that can be a variety of colors, which can represent different elements or magical properties.

 Other Boffer Types

 We offer other brands of boffers, such as those produced by Epic Armoury.
-While these boffers do not share the same qualities as our Swasher brand boffers, they are safe and durable enough for our programs that we allow their use and sell them.
-Be warned, however: we have found that every latex boffer we have ever tried is not nearly as durable as Swashers.
-We do not guarantee any product other than Swashers.
+While these boffers do not share the same qualities as our Paragon brand boffers, they are safe and durable enough that we allow their use in our programs.
+Please note, we have found that every latex boffer we have tested has not proved to be as durable as the Paragon Swashers.
+We do not guarantee any product other than Paragon Swashers.

 - Play safely, use the honor system and be honest, get everyone’s permission to duel, and have fun!